RahulKelwaSDET/RahulKelwaSDET.github.io/Readme.md

 ## 🌱 I'm currently learning

-- I am currently exploring the API and Mobile automation with the CI-CD technologies and Docker.
+- I am currently exploring the API and Mobile automation with the CI-CD tools and Jenkins and Docker.

 ## 🥇 Achievements